cognitive-catalyst/WA-Testing-Tool/dialog_test/README.md

 * Watson Developer Cloud SDK (1.x or 2.x)

 ## Running the tests
-You will need to set three environment variables: ASSISTANT_USERNAME, ASSISTANT_PASSWORD, and WORKSPACE_ID.
+You will need to set three environment variables: ASSISTANT_USERNAME, ASSISTANT_PASSWORD, WORKSPACE_ID and ASSISTANT_URL.
 The WORKSPACE_ID should be the first workspace the test executes against.
 This is done with the `export` command on Mac/Linux shell or `SET` in Windows

 Run a sample test as follows: